iftekhar-ahmed/volleyplus/README.md

 **volleyplus** is a wrapper library over [volley](https://android.googlesource.com/platform/frameworks/volley/) for doing easier network IO in android.
 It offers batch issuing and cancellation of request, caching and coalesching of response and request lifecycle management for any data type; all on top of the flexibility and robustness of volley.
 It also allows to go back to 'volley as usual' where you create custom or out-of-the-box volley Requests and place them in a RequestQueue.
-In that case, you will be missing the features and ease of using **volleyplus** `Loader`.
+In that case, you will be missing the features and ease of using volleyplus `Loader`.
 # Using volleyplus
-The [Loader](https://github.com/iftekhar-ahmed/volleyplus/blob/master/library/src/main/java/com/iftekhar/volleyplus/Loader.java) class in volleplus allows to load data without dealing with `Request` and `RequestQueue` for same data type over and over again.
+The [Loader](https://github.com/iftekhar-ahmed/volleyplus/blob/master/library/src/main/java/com/iftekhar/volleyplus/Loader.java) class in volleyplus allows to load data without dealing with `Request` and `RequestQueue` for same data type over and over again.
 Your application needs only to use one instance of this class per data type for the entire lifecycle.
 That's why, when creating a custom `Loader`, it is required to add the instance to the `VolleyPlus` loader pool and use it from there.